 - Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program

 - Considerations for Local Mitigation Planning Grant Subapplicants offers guidance to local communities seeking planning grant funding under the HMA Program.

 - Local Mitigation Plan Statement of Work is a sample Scope of Work for localities to reference as they start the planning process.

 Local jurisdictions interested in funding from FEMA’s new Rehabilitation of High Hazard Potential Dams (HHPD) Grant Program must include all dam risk in FEMA-approved mitigation plans in accordance with the requirements set forth in the FY20 Notice of Funding Opportunity (NoFO).
 Similarly, nonprofit organizations seeking funds must be in a jurisdiction with a FEMA-approved local mitigation plan that includes all dam risks.
-HHPDs are dams that fail to meet minimum dam safety standards and pose an unacceptable risk to the public.
+Eligible HHPDs are dams that fail to meet minimum dam safety standards and pose an unacceptable risk to the public.
 Resources include: